canonical/maas/HACKING.rst

 Access to the database is configured in ``src/maasserver/djangosettings/development.py``.

-The ``Makefile`` or the test suite sets up a development database cluster inside your branch.
+The test suite sets up a development database cluster inside your branch.
 It lives in the ``db`` directory, which gets created on demand.
 You'll want to shut it down before deleting a branch; see below.

 First, set up the project.
 This fetches all the required dependencies and sets up some useful commands in ``bin/``::